Tenant insolvency: What options does a landlord have?

 The main advantages of forfeiting the lease through peaceable re-entry are:

-• The landlord will obtain possession of the property
+• The landlord will obtain possession of the property.

-• The landlord is free to claim damages from the tenant if they have breached their obligations to hand back the property in the condition required by the lease
+• The landlord is free to claim damages from the tenant if they have breached their obligations to hand back the property in the condition required by the lease.

-The main disadvantages are, however:
+The main disadvantages however, are:

-• Due to the poor economic climate the landlord may not want to regain possession of the property and have the risk of it remaining untenanted for a substantial amount of time with no rent being received
+• Due to the poor economic climate the landlord may not want to regain possession of the property and have the risk of it remaining untenanted for a substantial amount of time with no rent being received.

-• A tenant cannot be compelled to apply for relief from forfeiture but a subtenant may make such an application
+• A tenant cannot be compelled to apply for relief from forfeiture but a subtenant may make such an application.

-• If the tenant does make an application for relief from forfeiture the landlord will not be able to enforce the repairing and other covenants until the tenants application has been decided
+• If the tenant does make an application for relief from forfeiture the landlord will not be able to enforce the repairing and other covenants until the tenants application has been decided.

 • If the tenant is insolvent or bankrupt the landlord may be unable to recover the cost of any repairs.

-• The Landlord may become liable to pay the non domestic rates
+• The Landlord may become liable to pay the non domestic rates.

 In certain circumstances, where a Tenant has become bankrupt or insolvent the Landlord may have little option in how to proceed depending on which insolvency route the tenant has followed.